iamdtang/skaterdav85.github.io/_posts/2014-12-29-angular-coffeescript.md

 })();
 ```

 The above will throw an error because you are trying to reference _MyController_ before it is defined.
-Unless you know what JavaScript code CoffeeScript is generating, it is really easy to make this mistake and wonder why your code isn't working.
+This goes to show that it is really important to know how CoffeeScript translates to JavaScript.